Mary Bliss Parsons: The Slander Trial

+Happenings in Springfield from years before were also brought before the court, such as Parsons in a ‘fit’ moving through water but not getting wet, and walking around at night, sometimes with an unknown woman that was thought to be a Spirit.

-The court ruled in favor of Parsons.
+The court ultimately ruled in favor of Parsons.
 Bridgman was ordered to make a public apology and pay a fine and court costs.

 The Witchcraft Trial

-In 1674, Bridgman charged Parsons with witchcraft.
-After her slander lawsuit, the rumors in Northampton about Parsons being a witch had subsided.
-However, the sudden death of Sarah Bridgman’s daughter, Mary Bartlett in July 1674 prompted her mother to formally accuse Parsons of witchcraft.